 In the case of environmental and safety concerns, TransRockies organizers have the right to make changes to the route on short notice due to fire bans/closures, extreme weather, wildlife concerns, unforeseen construction or other circumstances beyond our control.
 TransRockies reserves the right to cancel, delay or re-route the race.

-Suggestions to Participants for Lessening Environmental Impact & Supporting Local Communities
+Suggestions for Participants for Lessening Environmental Impact & Supporting Local Communities